 The same applies to the number of connected APIs.
 Apps that use an external payment gateway, mapping, streaming, geolocation, and other APIs are more costly to build.

 If you’re using branded visual properties in the add, you’ll need to fork out more for royalties or licensing fees.

-At Uptech, we give flexibility to our clients by providing different types of collaboration models.
-Depending on the chosen model, the cost may vary.
+At Uptech, we give flexibility to our clients and provide them with different types of collaboration models.

 1. Fixed Price